 The defense industry must keep pace with new developments in combat environments and doctrinal changes that require more advanced technology.
 That way, our men and women in uniform will always be prepared to face live combat – and come home safe.

-Marketing and Sales Director for Training and Simulation
+Director of Marketing and Sales, Training and Simulation Division

 Saab Defense and Security USA